a-reda/powerenjoy-se2/PPD/project-plan.md

 ### 2.1.1.2 EIF: External Interface Files

 EIF is a user identifiable group of logically related data or control information referenced by the application, but maintained within the boundary of another application.
 The primary intent of an EIF is to hold data referenced through one or more elementary processes within the boundary of the application counted.
 This means an EIF counted for an application must be in an ILF in another application.
-In our system(PowerEnjoy) it needs to access three external handlers(APIs):
+In our system(PowerEnjoy) it needs to access two external handlers(APIs):

 - **Payment handler** :  the process and data storage for this part is simple as we only access the third-party API of payment when a transaction happens, our system only needs to store data and receive data so its complexity is set to **Low**.

 - **Google map service** : compare to the Payment handler the Google map API is more frequently used and more complex.
-For example given a address, get the correspondent coordinates, or return the result of estimation time which means from opint to another point when given two locations.
+For example given a address, get the correspondent coordinates, or return the result of estimation time which means from point to another point when given two locations.
 So we set this to a **Avg** complexity level.

 According to the EIF complexity matrix we get the result as follow: